Frequently Asked Questions About Sex Crime CHARGEs

-Fortunately, no. The majority of sex crimes against minors as well as forced sex crimes all require registration on the sex offender list, but a few sex crimes, such as prostitution and lewd acts in public do not carry mandatory sex offender registration as a penalty.
+Fortunately, no. The majority of sex crimes against minors as well as forced sex crimes all require registration on the sex offender list, but a few offenses, such as prostitution and lewd acts in public, do not carry mandatory Megan’s Law registration as a penalty.
 In some cases involving less serious sex crimes, an attorney may be able to have the charges reduced to a crime that does not require mandatory registration as a sex offender.

 Do juvenile offenders still end up on the sex crime registry?

 Yes, but not all juvenile sex offenders will be required to register.
 Those who are granted probation for the offense will be able to avoid mandatory sex offender registration.
 Those who are required to register will not appear on the public Megan’s Law website until after they turn 18.
-When California transitions to the new tiered sex offender registry in 2021, minors will be classified into one of two tiers, which carry a 5 or 10 year registry period, whereas adults will be put into one of three tiers that carry a registration period of 10 years, 20 years or life.
+Under California’s new tiered sex offender registry, minors will be classified into one of two tiers, which carry a 5 or 10 year registry period, whereas adults will be put into one of three tiers that carry a registration period of 10 years, 20 years or life.